lkvi8686/Regression/README.md

 Autocorrelation can be useful in technical analysis, which is most concerned with the trends of security prices using charting techniques in lieu of a company's financial health or management.********

 ****https://www.investopedia.com/terms/d/durbin-watson-statistic.asp****

+**No Perfect Multi-Collinearity – Multi-Collinearity** is a phenomenon when two or more independent variables are highly correlated.
+Multi-collinearity is checked by Variance Inflation Factor (VIF).
+There should be no variable in the model having VIF above 2. (…for more details see our blog on Multi-Collinearity)

+**Exogeneity** – Exogeneity is a standard assumption of regression and it means that each X variable does not depend on the dependent variable Y, rather Y depends on the Xs and on Error (e).
+In simple terms X is completely unaffected by Y.

+**Sample Size – In linear regression**, it is desirable that the number of records should be at least 10 or more times the number of independent variables to avoid the curse of dimensionality